 Clay is a powder made from finely-ground rock sediments.
 It is typically found in ocean beds, riverbanks, and deltas and is filled with rich, natural minerals that do wonders for the skin in several different ways!

 This glorified “dirt” (which deserves a lot of glory) helps clear the skin by gently removing toxins, oils, actual dirt, and other pore-clogging debris to help treat and prevent breakouts while also helping remove skin cells, stimulate the growth of new cells, and tighten pores for a smoother, more radiant complexion.

 How do clay masks work?

-When clay is wet (like it is when used as a mask!) it’s molecules produce electrical charges that allow it to attract bacteria and debris from the skin, providing a gentle yet effective, deep pore cleansing.
+When the clay is wet (like it is when used as a mask!), its molecules produce electrical charges that allow it to attract bacteria and debris from the skin, providing a gentle yet effective, deep pore cleansing.

 Think of applying a clay mask to your face as a purification ritual: clarifying congested pores, soaking up urban toxins, exfoliating dead skin, and smoothing out roughness to leave your skin clean, refreshed, and smoother than before.
 It’s the perfect addition to any skincare routine.
 However, it is important to use the right type of masks and the right way to get the most benefits (and fewer side effects!)